Powder Mountain, Utah

 Most of the activity at the resort is on the Hidden Lake Express chair.
 This is a 1,200 vertical drop high-speed quad with a lot of wide groomed runs.
 We spent most of our time lapping that chair.
 It’s a beginner or low-intermediate paradise.
 Even the black runs are very easy and just about any intermediate could handle them.
 In general, the trail ratings at the resort are about 1 rating too high compared with other resorts.

 Timberline is the other main lift with grooming on a couple of runs.
 We took several laps there, but it’s a relatively meager amount of vertical at only 800′.
+This was upgraded to a fixed-grip quad for the 24/25 season but the alignment and vertical did not change.

 Paradise is the most interesting lift with an impressive 1,600′ of vertical.
 It runs right up a steep ridge and this is the most demanding lift-served terrain on the mountain.
 Most of it was not skiable on both of our visits due to thin cover or icy conditions, but we did have the most fun of the day on Snowchaser which had been groomed a few days prior to our 2022 visit.
+This was upgraded to a high-speed quad for the 24/25 season which will make it even better.

 Lodges and Food